-Your dewy foundation and creamy illuminator can help you fake glowing skin, but to maximize your results, you’ll want to start with a naturally radiant base and build on it.
-The key to creating a naturally radiant base starts with committing to a solid skin care regimen and breaking up with bad habits.
-Below, tips on how to tweak your routine for a lit-from-within glow.
+Your dewy foundation and creamy illuminator can help your skin appear more *lit*, but to maximize your results, you’ll want to start with a naturally radiant base and build on it.
+This starts with committing to a solid skin care regimen and breaking up with bad habits — and here’s how to get the job done right.

 As thoroughly as we cleanse, it is possible to miss a few spots.
 That’s where toner comes in.
 It grabs any lingering bits of grime in one fell swoop, can help balance your skin’s pH level after cleansing, and shrink the look of your pores.
 One of our favorites is Vichy Pureté Thermale Toner.

 If you have yet to meet glycolic acid, now’s the time to get acquainted.
-It’s not new in the skin care world, but the ingredient has certainly risen through the ranks in recent years.
-It works to smooth out the top layer of skin, where dead skin cells can build up and create a lackluster appearance.
+AHAs work to smooth out the top layer of skin, where dead skin cells can build up and create a lackluster appearance.
 Use L’Oreal Paris Revitalift Bright Reveal Brightening Peel Pads—formulated with 10 percent glycolic acid—every night after cleansing.
 Make sure to use it in tandem with an SPF-packed moisturizer in the morning.

 All skin needs moisture.
 All skin also needs SPF protection every day to ward off damage from environmental aggressors and UV rays.
 Combine the two and reach for an SPF-rich moisturizer, like Lancôme Bienfait Multi-Vital SPF 30 Lotion Day Cream.
 It boasts broad-spectrum SPF 30 sunscreen with a formula complex of nurturing vitamins E, B5, and CG for all-day hydration.